JanviP22/K8SInfraAssignment/README.md

 1. Provision the environment:

 I used VMware Workstation to create virtual environments.
 With the help of Vagrant, I provisioned two virtual machines (VMs) running Ubuntu 22.04.
 One for control plane and one for worker node.
-Below is the script I used ```https://github.com/mialeevs/kube_vagrant.git```
+Below is the repository I used ```https://github.com/mialeevs/kube_vagrant.git```

 Vagrant command to provision VMs:
 ```bash